aliyun/terraform-provider-alicloud/examples/serverless-kubernetes/README.md

 * alicloud_access_key: The Alicloud Access Key ID
 * alicloud_secret_key: The Alicloud Access Secret Key
 * region: The ID of region in which launching resources
-* serveless_cluster_name: The name  of serveless cluster
+* serverless_cluster_name: The name  of serverless cluster
 * Other kubernetes cluster arguments

 **Note:** In order to avoid some needless error, you had better to set `new_nat_gateway` to `true`.